TGrantDavis/CleaningProject/README.md

 Step 5) "From the data set in step 4, create a second, independent tidy data set
        with the average of each variable for each activity and each subject."
 No missing or corrupted data values were encountered, so there is no handling code.
-The result is the data frame "averages", and the data file "run_analysus_tidy_data.csv".
+The result is the data frame "averages", and the data file "run_analysis_tidy_data.csv".

 What makes this data set tidy?
-- Each variable (averages of the means and standard deviations) is in an individual column.
+- Each variable (representing averages of the means and standard deviations) is in an individual column.
-- Each observation (activity x subject) is in an individual row.
+- Each observation (activity + subject) is in an individual row.
-- There are many variables in this table, which might be considered not tidy.
+- There are many variables in this table.
+That might be considered not tidy.
 They could be put into separate tables.
 I consider this single table format to be easy to use for this result.
 - Column names indicate the variable names.
 - The "activity" codes have been converted to more readable labels.
 - The data is written to a single file (per table, since it is a single table).